-The Department of Political Science has set the stipend level for incoming students for the Fall 2016 semester at $13,000 for 9 month TA assignments.
-We will also be able to award up to 2 stipends of $16,500 to recruit exceptional students.
-The Department will also have the ability to hire several online graders with a $10,000 stipend for 9 months.
-All TAs and Graders will also receive a tuition waiver that covers most of the costs of tuition.
+The Department of Political Science has set the stipend level for incoming students beginning with the Fall 2022 semester at $16,500 for 9-month TA assignments.
+The Department will also have the ability to hire several online graders with a $11,000 stipend for 9 months.
+All TAs and graders will also receive a tuition waiver that covers most of the costs of tuition.

 The admissions process is selective and we only admit students who show research potential.
 Our students often have significant political science training; however, it is not a requirement.
 We admit students primarily for the fall semester; however, we on occasion will admit students for the spring semester.

 The Department reviews and ranks students based on a holistic admission process that includes reviews of students' academic transcripts, Graduate Record Examination scores (GRE), letters of recommendation, and a statement of purpose.
 International students are required to provide their TOEFL scores.
 These will be used by the Department to evaluate international candidates.
 B.A.-M.A. applicants are not required to take the Graduate Record Exam.

 Applications will be considered at any time throughout the year.
 However to be fully considered for all available financial assistance, completed applications should be submitted by January 15 of the year the student expects to begin graduate study.
 Applicants to the B.A./M.A. program should submit completed applications at least two months prior to beginning their senior year of undergraduate work.

 To begin application process for graduate study in political science, please click the APPLY button below.